patrickcarlohickman/wsl-setup/README.md

 - Setup a new PHP log file for the version installed
 - Configure the PHP-FPM user and listener
 - Install the PHP-FPM service script
-- Update the `/usr/local/bin/startup.sh` script to include the new PHP-FPM service

 ## Enable new websites